Tyr Protection / DI Konsult

 Ballistic materials: Steel vs Fiber & Ceramic

 All materials have pros and cons.
-We prefer our special ballistic steel for most applications but ceramic and aramid/PE products are superior in some instances.
+We prefer our special ballistic steel for most applications but ceramic and aramid/PE products are in some instances the better choise.
 When considering a product also remember that the ballistic standards only set the level for what is required at a minimum, but there is no upper limit so two items with the same rating can perform very differently in real life.

 Ballistic steel tends to be better at edge hits and multiple hits compared to fiber and ceramic products.
 We have first hand experience with ceramic plates being penetrated 25mm from the edge and by taking three hits within the same area but approx. 20mm from eachother.
 Both examples are accepted in the NIJ standard.
 In contrast high quality ballistic steel can take hits just a few mm from the edges and are superior when it comes to multiple close hits.

 Ballistic steel has a lower cost and a much longer shelf life.
 Fiber materials commonly have 5 years warranty on the protection level and needs to be discarded after that time.
 They can also be negatively affected by sunlight and moisture.
 As long as corrosion is avoided ballistic steel has a almost indefinite shelf life.
 The lower investment cost combined with a longer shelf life makes steel core armor significantly more economical.